joh-nas/Bowling-Score-Card/README.md

 # Bowling-Score-Card
-# First try to create something using Angular and Bootstrap
+First try to create something using .NET C#, Javascript, AngularJS, and getBootstrap